gitworkflows/devpod/components/ide/jetbrains/backend-plugin/README.md

 ## Development

-The ideal setup to develop this plugin is using IntelliJ in Gitpod.
+The ideal setup to develop this plugin is using IntelliJ in Devpod.

-1. Choose IntelliJ as your editor in [devpod.io/preferences](https://devpod.io/preferences)
+1. Choose IntelliJ as your editor in [devpod.khulnasoft.com/preferences](https://devpod.khulnasoft.com/preferences)
 2. Start a workspace for this repository

 If you experience any issues with JetBrains remote dev make sure to report issues [here](https://youtrack.jetbrains.com/issues?q=project:%20CWM) under remote development subsystem.